Using mikroBUS#

 [ 2.663783] mikrobus mikrobus-0: registering device : opt3001

-To use the add-on, see TBD below.
+To use the add-on, see Accel Click Board Example.

-What if my add-on doesn’t have ClickID?
+What if my add-on doesn’t have ClickID?#

-It is still possible a manifest has been created for your add-on as we have created over 100 of them.
-You can install the existing manifest files onto your BeaglePlay.
+can be installed that has been created for your add-on as we have created over 100 of them.

 sudo apt update